Home Blogs-Learn about Lithium How to Connect Batteries in Series and Parallel?

 • If you are connecting more than two batteries, continue this process by connecting the positive terminal of the second battery to the negative terminal of the third battery, and so on, until all batteries are connected in a single chain.

-1. Final Connections to Your Application:
+1. Final Connections to Your Equipment:

 • After connecting all the batteries in series, you’ll have two free terminals—one positive and one negative.
 The free positive terminal will be on the first battery in the series, and the free negative terminal will be on the last battery in the series.

 When you connect batteries in parallel, you increase the amp-hour capacity of your system, while keeping the voltage the same.
+Batteries in parallel connections are commonly used in off-grid solar batteries systems, RVs, and marine applications where more energy storage is needed without increasing the voltage.

 Connecting Batteries in Parallel